ShZil/network-utilities/Scanner/README.md

 [21:24] Correct password -- works.
 Wrong password -- shows nothing.

 [21:36] The problem is that current encryption/decryption doesn't halt when the password is wrong.

+[22:18] Finally, an encryption-decryption file that works!
+If the decryption is too slow, it means the password is wrong, so I added a timeout check.